shengyenlin/Statistical-learning-and-deep-learning-2020-Fall/README.md

 Please refer to the jupyter notebooks in each homework directory for details.

 ## Final projects
--
+- We participated in a Kaggle competition - Credit Card Fraud Detection.
-- For codes, please refer to [this repo](https://github.com/shengyenlin/Statistical-learning-and-deep-learning-Final-2020-Fall)
+- For more details and codes, please refer to [this repo](https://github.com/shengyenlin/Statistical-learning-and-deep-learning-Final-2020-Fall)